Thanks for visiting my site!My background is in textile design, and I love experimenting with knitting ideas and colors.See below for some history...

-Color and pattern intrigued me as a child, and I spent a lot of time doodling, drawing, making things and painting.
-I learned stranded knitting at home at an early age and went on to study textile design at the National College of Art in Dublin, Ireland.
-At the time, students were encouraged to have a notebook on hand at all times to sketch down ideas, and to collect postcards, cuttings and ephemera for inspiration - this was in the days before digital photography.
+I loved color and pattern as a child, and spent a lot of time doodling, drawing, and painting.
+I learned stranded knitting at home at an early age and went on to study textile design at the National College of Art in Dublin, Ireland (1983-87).
+At the time students were encouraged to keep a notebook to sketch ideas, and to collect postcards and cuttings for inspiration.

-After college, I worked in the printed textile industry in London and Milan.
-Much of my spare time in London was spent traveling on the Piccadilly Line to explore the various museums and galleries: The fascinating Egyptian and Mediterranean collections of the British Museum; the Victoria and Albert Museum's vast collections of textiles and decorative arts and emphasis on the history of design; the National Gallery's gilded altarpieces, and historical portraits with great variety of faces and costumes from different centuries.
+After college, I worked in the printed textile industry in London and Milan (the note book pages above date from my time in Milan).
+Much of my spare time in London (1987-89) was spent traveling along the Piccadilly Line exploring various museums and galleries: the Egyptian and Mediterranean collections of the British Museum, textiles and decorative arts at the Victoria and Albert, and the National Gallery's gilded altarpieces and historical portraits with their great variety of characters and costumes from over the centuries (some examples below).

-Morocco also has fabulous clear light, as well as intriguing architecture, carpets, textiles and ceramics, and beautiful mountain scenery with an abundance of wild flowers.
+Morocco (below) also has fabulous clear light, as well as intriguing architecture, tiles, carpets, various textile traditions and beautiful mountain scenery.

-I loved Iceland's breathtaking volcanic landscapes, distinctive little towns, and many small museums with natural history displays, vintage knitting collections and arrays of old photographic portraits.
+I loved Iceland's breathtaking volcanic landscapes and waterfalls, distinctive little towns, and numerous small museums with natural history displays, knitting collections and vintage photographs.

-The west of Ireland, where my roots are, has beautifully textured and subtly colored landscapes, the shimmer of the Atlantic, wide cloudscapes, small harbors with rusty ships, and beaches with an infinite variety of delicate sand patterns created by the flowing tides - as well as the old cottages with their rambling roses and fuchsias gone slightly wild.
+Finally, the west of Ireland (where my roots are) has beautifully textured and subtly colored landscapes, the shimmer of the Atlantic, wide cloudscapes, rusty boats, and beaches with an infinite variety of delicate sand patterns created by the flowing tides (below is a collage of photos from Ireland and the Greek islands).